cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 The key data abstraction for every Flink streaming application is the `DataStream` which is a bounded or unbounded flow of records.
 In our application we will be processing memory related information so we created the `HeapStats` class to represent our data records.

-The `HeapStats` class has a few key properties that make it efficiently serializable by the Flink type system that we must point out here:
+The `HeapStats` class has a few key properties that make it efficiently serializable by the Flink type system that we note here:

 1. It is public and standalone class (no non-static inner class)
 2. It has a public empty constructor
 3. All fields are public non final

+These classes are called POJOs in the Flink community.
 It is possible to structure the class differently by keeping the same serialization properties, for the exact rules please refer to the docs: https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html#rules-for-pojo-types

 Now that we have our record class we need to produce a `DataStream<HeapStats>` of the heap information, which can be done by adding a data source in our application.
 The `HeapMonitorSource` class extends the `RichParallelSourceFunction<HeapStats>` abstract class which allows us to use it as a data source.